Zhuozi (Jin)

-When Duke Xian died in the ninth month of 651 BC, Crown Prince Xiqi, the son of Li Ji, ascended the throne.
-However, only a month later Xiqi was killed by the minister Li Ke (里克).
+When Duke Xian died in the ninth month of 651 BC, Ji Xiqi, the son of Li Ji, ascended the throne.
+However, only a month later Xiqi was killed by the minister Li Ke.
 Chancellor Xun Xi (荀息) then installed Zhuozi, Xiqi's younger half-brother and cousin, on the throne.
 But Zhuozi met the same fate as Xiqi: a month later he was also killed by Li Ke, and Xun Xi committed suicide.
-After Zhuozi's death Li Ke installed his older half-brother Prince Yiwu on the throne, known as Duke Hui of Jin.
+After Zhuozi's death, Li Ke installed his older half-brother, Duke Hui, on the throne.
 Duke Hui would later force Li Ke to commit suicide for the crime of killing Xiqi and Zhuozi.